Upgradedspicy/Socket-RPS/README.md

 isn't trying to go crazy with file directory structure (eg /../)

 That being said, its cute and simple.
-Once I get windows 8.1 I can add it Realsense to it which may be interesting
+Once I get windows 8.1 I can add it Realsense to in which may be interesting